National Security & Defense

 San Diego is a proud military town and a strategic partner in the national defense.
 In an era of new and dynamic threats, we need to ensure our service members have the resources and technology they need to fight our enemies abroad and keep Americans safe at home.
 This also means that our military must be prepared for any event, including the consequences a changing climate has on its operations.
 I will continue advocating for funding to expand the military’s investment in San Diego, which supports job creation and drives one-fifth of our region’s economy.
 Finally, the United States is a leader in both diplomacy and strength, and I believe we must always work toward smart, diplomatic solutions when faced with threats to American interests and the interests of our long-standing allies.

-Rep. Scott Peters - Supporting San Diego’s role in America’s National Security
+Supporting San Diego’s role in America’s National Security

 The 52nd District is home to a large military presence, including Naval Air Station North Island, Naval Air Base Coronado, Naval Base Point Loma, Naval Base San Diego, Marine Corps Recruit Depot San Diego, Coast Guard Sector San Diego, and Marine Corps Air Station Miramar.
-As a member of HASC, Scott is responsible for the oversight and legislation pertinent to our national defense.

 National Defense Authorization Act (NDAA)